Office of Operations Freight Management and Operations

 AADTT = average daily truck traffic; BI = buffer index; PTI = planning time index; TRI = travel reliability index; TTI = travel time index.

-• Limits of Congested Corridor and Corridor Length: The extent of congestion of the primary bottleneck on the corridor is estimated based on review of corridor congestion scans in the NPMRDS and review of State Freight Plans.
-For major congested corridors, the described limits of the congested corridor may include multiple contiguous bottlenecks.
+• Limits of Congested Corridor and Corridor Length: Extent of congestion the primary bottleneck on the corridor, estimated based upon review of corridor congestion scans in the NPMRDS and review of State Freight Plans.
+For major congested corridors, this may include multiple contiguous bottlenecks.
 For corridors with multiple distinct bottleneck locations, two corridors will be noted.
-These locations have been further refined based on review of 2021 NPMRDS data and State 2020 Performance Reports.
+These locations have been further refined based upon review of 2021 NPMRDS data and State 2020 Performance Reports.

 • Bottleneck Segment with Greatest Delay: The following information is provided for the segment along the corridor with the greatest truck hours of delay per mile:

-• AADTT (Trucks): NPMRDS total of single-unit and combination trucks conflated from Highway Performance Monitoring System (HPMS).
-Note, the prior year HPMS data are conflated to the NPMRDS at the beginning of each year.
-Therefore, the 2021 NPMRDS shows traffic counts taken in 2018.
+• AADTT (Trucks): NPMRDS total single unit and combination trucks conflated from Highway Performance Monitoring System (HPMS).
+Note, the prior year HPMS data is conflated to the NPMRDS at the beginning of each year.
+Therefore the 2021 NPMRDS shows traffic counts that were taken in 2018.

-• Change from 2019: The percent change in annual truck hours of delay per mile from 2019 to 2021 is provided for a comparison to pre-COVID-19 global pandemic traffic conditions.
+• Change from 2019: The percent change in Annual Truck Hours of Delay per Mile from 2019 to 2021 is provided for a comparison to pre-pandemic traffic conditions.

 • PTI: Ratio of the 95th percentile travel time to the reference travel time (“free-flow” travel time), computed during the AM and PM peak periods.